Sjord/Sjord.github.io/_posts/2023-08-15-tweakable-block-ciphers.md

 To vary the encryption algorithm, we could just modify the key.
 However, for most algorithms the key setup takes quite a lot of computing power.
 The idea behind the tweak is that it is cheaper, performance wise, to change the tweak than it is to change the key.

+In practice the key setup is not always done independently from the encrypting.
+PHP's [`openssl_encrypt`](https://www.php.net/openssl_encrypt) function encrypts something with a key, and there is no notion of an encryptor object that can retain the state after key setup.
+Also, it would be difficult to retain such an object between PHP script invocations in an efficient manner.
+If the key setup is done every time anyway, we can just vary the key of a normal block cipher, instead of using a tweakable block cipher.

-Also, because of [related-key attacks](https://en.wikipedia.org/wiki/Related-key_attack) it would be risky to combine the key and tweak in a simple manner.
+Because of [related-key attacks](https://en.wikipedia.org/wiki/Related-key_attack) it would be risky to combine the key and tweak in a simple manner.
+A tweaked key would have to be computed using a HMAC or something like that, not simply XOR-ing the tweak with the key.

 ## Converting a block cipher to tweakable